 - Encourages eating nutritious foods since the feasting window is small.

-- There are no calorie restrictions making it easier to follow compared to the 5:2 diet.
+- There are no calorie restrictions which makes it easier to follow compared to the 5:2 diet.

 - Suits people with a fixed schedule.